 Serving Suggestions and Pairing

-For beverage pairings, opt for a crisp white wine like Sauvignon Blanc or a light red such as Pinot Noir.
-Non-alcoholic options like sparkling water with a squeeze of lemon or an herbal iced tea can also enhance the dining experience.
+To drink, pick a crisp white wine like Sauvignon Blanc, or a light red such as Pinot Noir.
+If you skip alcohol, sparkling water with lemon or iced herbal tea works too and keeps things fresh.

 french onion tart